flgkd/integer-linear-programming-notes/notes/10-computational-complexity-theory.md

 -\sum_{j\in P_i}x_j+\sum_{j\in N_i}x_j\le |N_i|-1.
 $$

 Therefore, a SAT instance can be transformed in polynomial time into a 0-1 linear feasibility problem.
+To place this directly in the threshold form $BIP(K)$ above, simply choose $c=0$ and $K=0$.

 Equivalently,